Netanel-Hadad/Shortest-path-in-unweighted-graphs/README.md

 * Right click on two vertecies to create an edge between them.
 * Middle mouse-click on a vertex to run the algorithm, making selected vertex the source.
 * Press W-A-S-D to move the screen around.
-* Press R to remove all vertecies and edges.
 * Right clicking on a selcted vertex will unselect it.

 ## Examples